creativecreature/pulse/README.md

 https://github.com/creativecreature/pulse/assets/12787673/c1cc1dcb-47c3-48c4-a694-056e79f186fe

-As you can see in the video above, each instance of neovim establishes a new coding session.
-This leads to the creation of several sessions per day.
-Every session is stored temporarily on the file system.
-This is primarily to avoid surpassing any limits set by free database tiers.
+The buffers I edit are written to an append-only log-structured key-value store which performs compaction and auto-segmentation.
+Every segment is roughly 10KB on disk.

-I use the CLI to aggregate these temporary sessions by day, week, month, and year.
-The results are written to permanent storage, enabling me to retrieve and display them on my website.
+Every 15 minutes, the server requests all buffers from the KV store, and writes them to a remote mongodb database.
+I'm doing this primarily to avoid surpassing any limits set by the free tier.

 [1]: https://conner.dev
 [2]: ./screenshots/website1.png